davidlidebrandt/milestone-project-4/README.md

 #### Wireframes and Mockups

 The wireframes and mockups are very basic but shows the basic structure and coloring decisions made for the site.
-The mockups and wireframes are not very detailed but the general structure of the pages have been kept similar.
+As the mockups and wireframes are not very detailed the finished site looks quite different but the general structure of the pages have been kept similar.
 A larger exception is the fact that the Stripe checkout was used instead of building a custom checkout page.

 * [Wireframe Mobile](static/images/wireframes-mockups/wireframe-mobile.png)